IBM/heart-library/docs/source/tutorials/drone_tutorial/drone_tutorial_1.md

 ```

-Amelia finishes by loading an object detector based on ResNet50, which she wraps as a JATIC classifier for further evaluation and inspect to classified images.
+Amelia finishes by loading an object detector based on ResNet50, which she wraps as a JATIC classifier for further
+evaluation and inspect to classified images.

 <!-- ```{warning}
-If you did not defining methods for for use later with the drone data above, you will need the following to run the code below:
+If you did not define methods for for use later with the drone data above,
+you will need the following to run the code below:

     from heart_library.estimators.object_detection import JaticPyTorchObjectDetector